 - 4. Learn to use a rocket-design computer program.
 Such a program is the best way to work through the remaining steps of flight vehicle design on a basis other than trial-and-error.
-The official 2006 TARC simulation program, SpaceCAD, is provided as part of your registration (you will receive it in the mail following receipt of your registration and payment) If you have the ROCKSIM program that was provided in TARC 2003 & 2004, you may also use this software.
-There is no single "right" design for this Challenge; there are many different combinations of motor types, rocket length and diameter, rocket weight, and recovery system size and shape that could lead to a flight duration of 45 seconds.
+There are two good rocket-design programs currently available on the market: SpaceCAD and RockSim. single "right" design for this Challenge; there are many different combinations of motor types, rocket length and diameter, rocket weight, and recovery system size and shape that could lead to a flight altitude of 850 feet and flight duration of 45 seconds.
 A computer program will let you work through the rough possibilities fairly quickly and discard approaches that simply will not work or designs that are not aerodynamically stable.
 No simulation, however, is exactly accurate.
 Its estimate of the aerodynamic drag forces on your rocket may be off due to your construction techniques; the rocket motors you use may perform slightly differently from the notional data for them in the program due to normal manufacturing variations, etc. Just because even the best simulation says your rocket will go a specific altitude and then descend at a specific speed under parachute does not mean that it will, exactly.
 It may go to a lower altitude (usually simulations over-estimate the achieved altitude) and descend more quickly because a parachute shroud line got tangled during its deployment.
 Or it may crash because of a reliability problem such as how you attached the shock cord!
 That's why you still need to (and are required to) test-fly at the end of the design process. - 5.
 Simplicity.
 The more complex you make your rocket design, the more things it has that can go wrong and the more it will cost both to develop and test.
 In the real world of engineering, low cost, rapid delivery, and high reliability is what the customer wants.
 In this Challenge, since you only get one flight attempt at the fly-off, whatever you fly has to work the first time.
 Add complexity (such as clustered rocket motors, staging, etc.) only where you need to in order to meet performance requirements.
 It may turn out that you need to use one or more of these, but don't assume so from the start. - 6.
 Basic design safety.
 First and foremost, your rocket must be "stable".
 Read the Handbook of Model Rocketry chapter on stability if you do not know what this means, and use a computer program to calculate stability if in doubt.
 Because your rocket will be nose-heavy as a result of the egg and altimeter, you should not need extremely large fins -- be conservative and design for a stability margin of at least two "calibers" (Center of Gravity ahead of Center of Pressure by at least two body tube diameters).
 Second, make sure that the motor(s) you pick provide enough thrust to give your size/weight rocket a speed of 40 ft/sec or so by the time it reaches the end of its launcher, so that it does not "stagger" slowly into the air and tip over and fly non-vertically if there is any wind.
 Generally, you need a motor or combination of motors whose combined average thrust is at least five times the rocket liftoff weight.
 As a rule of thumb, make sure that the model's motors' combined average thrust (in units of Newtons, which is how these are marked on the engine casing) is at least 25 times the rocket's liftoff weight in units of pounds.